-Note that because neurons are sorted from groups of channels in this situation, it is natural that the RecordingChannelGroup contains the Unit object.
-That unit then contains its spiketrains.
+Note that because neurons are sorted from groups of channels in this situation, it is natural that the ChannelIndex contains a reference to the Unit object.
+That unit then contains references to its spiketrains.
+Also note that recording channels can be identified by names/labels as well as, or instead of, integer indices.